Author, Film maker, Novelist, Journalist, Cartoonist, Poet.

 The international campaign to clear his name was to take him over seventeen years.

-Amongst the many who associated themselves with the campaign was Mick Hanley, (writer and singer of international hit Past the Point of Rescue).
+Amongst the many hundreds of thousands who associated themselves with the campaign was Mick Hanley, (writer and singer of international hit Past the Point of Rescue).
 Hanley wrote a song motivated by a TV interview given by Breatnach on his release from jail.
 Open Those Gates was subsequently recorded by Moving Hearts.

 Later the song was reworded for the Release Nicky Kelly campaign and thereafter for the Birmingham Six Campaign.